 (2) Investigation and Proceedings.
 Promptly after receipt of such a referral the Chairperson of the Committee shall select an Investigative Committee consisting of at least three members of the Committee.
 The Investigative Committee may request that the attorney meet with it informally to explain the circumstances which gave rise to the referral and may conduct such inquiries as it deems appropriate.
-Following the initial inquiry, the Investigative Committee shall report its findings and recommendations to the Committee and the Committee may, at its discretion, further investigate, including but not limited to having the attorney appear before the Committee.
+Following the initial inquiry, the Investigative Committee may, at its discretion, further investigate, including but not limited to having the attorney appear before the Committee.
 If the Committee determines that additional investigation is not warranted the Committee shall document the findings in writing and close the investigation.
 No further action shall be taken unless the Court takes exception to the findings.
 Upon closing a matter the Chairman shall notify the referring Judge, Chief Judge, Clerk of Court, and the attorney.
 Otherwise the matter shall proceed to peer review or disciplinary proceedings as further described in subsections (A) and (B) below.